11 Jolly holiday marketing ideas to drive sales this season

 Advent calendars are an amazing Christmas marketing idea to boost interest and sales.

 When I was a kid, our advent calendar simply revealed a picture each day (simpler times).
 But nowadays advent calendars reveal chocolate, presents, food and wine, or even promotions each day.

 To set up an advent calendar for your holiday marketing, you simply need to offer something new of value every day from December 1st until the 24th.
 Each day could contain a different discount percentage, a small giveaway, or promotions on particular products/services.

 This AWeber customer who sells packs of baseball cards offers an advent calendar with 24 mystery packs and an ornament for each day.

 Be creative: You can collaborate with other companies to offer discounts on their products, too.

-7. Donate to charity
+10. Donate to charity

-Donating to charity (on #GivingTuesday or any other time) is a fantastic way to show off your altruism and paint your brand in the right light.
+Donating to charity (on #GivingTuesday or any other time) is a fantastic holiday marketing idea that shows off your altruism and paints your brand in the right light.

 There are a few of ways you can be creative with donations and also make more sales:

 - Offer to donate a certain percentage of all sales on a specific day or week